 A skeleton of a Pteranodon suspended from the towering 40-foot ceiling of the museum’s Harvest Foundation Hall of Ancient Life greets visitors to the Museum.
 The specimen has a 20-foot wing-span, and is angled to appear as though it is diving toward visitors standing on the bridge overlooking both the museum's lobby and The Hall of Ancient Life.
 The Pteranodon lived around 89 to 70 million years ago, during the Late Cretaceous period, and was one of the largest types of pterosaur – flying reptiles – with a wingspan of up to 30 feet.
 Pteranodon had toothless beaks, similar to those of modern birds.
 The creatures were reptiles, but not dinosaurs.
 However, dinosaurs and pterosaurs may have been closely related, and most paleontologists place them together in the group Ornithodira, or "bird necks".

-The 14 million year old baleen whale specimen suspended from the ceiling of The Hall of Ancient Life was collected by Museum scientists at a quarry in Caroline County and is named Eobalaenoptera.
+This 14 million year old baleen whale specimen is suspended from the ceiling of The Hall of Ancient Life and was collected by museum scientists at a quarry in Caroline County, Virginia.
 It is the oldest known member of the group of whales that includes the fin whales.
 The best known fin whale is the Blue whale, the largest creature that has ever lived.

 An exhibit featuring a 500-million-year-old stromatolite specimen is also on display in the Hall of Ancient Life.
 The stromatolite, which measures 6 feet in diameter and weighs over 2 tons, garnered national attention after its discovery in May 2008 at the Boxley Blue Ridge Quarry in Roanoke, Virginia.
 While moving a pile of loose rock, quarry employees noticed the mysterious object, but were unable to identify it.
 When the quarry’s geologist identified it as a stromatolite, museum scientists were asked to confirm the analysis.
 When they arrived to the quarry, not only did they confirm it as a stromatolite, but it was found to be one of the most complete stromatolite specimens in the world.
 Although fragments and sections of stromatolites are fairly common, it is very rare for a whole stromatolite head to be collected intact.
 This specimen is particularly unusual because the top surface of the head is very well preserved.